ricardomvargas/ricardomvargas/README.md

-👋 Hi, I’m Ricardo, a Frontend Engineer from Brazil that lives in The Netherlands.
+👋 Hi, I’m Ricardo, a Frontend Engineer from Brazil living in The Netherlands.

 You can reach me through:
 - :spider_web: Website: https://ricardomvargas.github.io/